vegaprotocol/documentation/docs/concepts/trading-on-vega/discounts-rewards.md

 If you have multipliers from the activity streak and/or the reward hoarder bonus, your share of the reward grows in proportion to those multipliers.

 ### How rewards are capped
-If a reward is given an upper limit, each participant's actual reward amount received will be whichever is smaller of: full earned reward amount, or the reward cap number multiplied by the participant's fees paid in the epoch.
+If a reward is given an upper limit, each participant's actual reward amount received will be whichever is smaller of: full earned reward amount, or the reward cap number multiplied by the participant's trading fees paid in the epoch.
 The reward cap is included in the transfer that set up the reward.
 If any of the reward amount is unpaid, it stays in the pool.

 Example:
 3 market participants are eligible for the 200 USDC reward pool per epoch.
 The cap is set to 1 (100%).